about us

 We must invest in rural America – the backbone of our country and economy.
 Rural communities help us innovate, strengthen our domestic supply chain, advance clean energy and food, and sustain a multiracial democracy.

-But it takes significant resources to access this federal funding.
-Rural organizations and Indigenous communities often report they lack the necessary support to track and navigate available opportunities, develop and finance projects, form partnerships, apply for federal grants, develop workforce and jobs strategies tied to federal funding, sustain community engagement, and manage implementation and compliance requirements.
+It takes significant resources to access public and private funding.
+Rural organizations and Indigenous communities often report they lack the necessary support to form partnerships, develop projects, secure investment and financing, develop workforce and jobs strategies tied to local investments, sustain community engagement, and manage project implementation and compliance requirements.

-Resource Rural provides a platform for philanthropic donors to pool resources to invest in the support infrastructure for rural and Native-led organizations.
-We identify high-capacity rural and Native-serving organizations to support with flexible grants so they can work directly with communities to help them prepare for, apply for, and implement federally funded initiatives.
-Our national team collaborates with these partners to navigate federal funding, connect with technical experts and partners, and learn from each other.
+Resource Rural provides a platform for philanthropic donors to pool resources to invest in the support infrastructure for rural and Native American organizations providing support directly to communities to unlock investment at the local level.
+We identify high-capacity rural and Native-serving organizations to support with flexible grants so they can work directly with communities to help them identify community priorities, develop projects and partnerships, and secure public and private capital to move them forward.
+Our national team collaborates with these partners to accelerate their progress by connecting them with technical experts and partners, and facilitating learning from each other.

-We also partner with rural and Indigenous communities across the country to document and broadly share compelling stories that showcase how rural people are putting federal funding to work in their areas to change lives.
+We also partner with rural and Indigenous communities across the country to document and broadly share compelling stories that showcase how rural people are putting public funding to work to improve quality of life, lower costs, create jobs, and grow locally-owned businesses.
 In collaboration with the Rural Climate Partnership, we provide support for rural-led climate solutions focused on specific federal funding opportunities.
-We enable locally led policy advocacy and organizing efforts to ensure state and local governments maximize the benefits of federal investment for their communities.
+We enable locally led policy advocacy and organizing efforts to ensure that rural voices are shaping public investment decisions at the federal, state, and local level..

 Volunteers at Lifeline Church of God prepare meal kits for veterans in Princeton, West Virginia.
 Watch the congregation’s story of community contribution here. | Photo: J.D.
 Belcher